ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-p, --worker-pool <em>WORKER_POOL</em></code></dt>
-<dd>The name of the worker node pool that you want to add the taint to.
-This value is required.
+<dd>Required: The name of the worker node pool that you want to add the taint to.
 To list available worker pools, run `ibmcloud oc worker-pool ls -c <cluster_name_or_ID>`.</dd>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster with the worker pool that you want to taint.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster with the worker pool that you want to taint.</dd>

 <dt><code>-f</code></dt>
-<dd>Force the command to run with no user prompts.
-This value is optional.</dd>
+<dd>Optional: Force the command to run with no user prompts.</dd>
 </dl>

 **Example**: